darthrob6625/Capstone_Project/README.md

 - Address class imbalance by applying techniques to reduce the effects of unbalanced data distributions
 - Develop a web application to operationalize and showcase the predictive models

-## 🧮 Bonus - Classification Models with Removal of Strong Feature Correlation Heatmap Score (0.81)
+## 🧮 Bonus - Classification Models with Removal of Strong Feature

 | Classification Model | Simple Model Accuracy (Test) | Improvement Model Accuracy | % Diff |
 | --- | --- | --- | --- |